Advertiser Disclosure

 Image Credit: Cheryl Savan via Shutterstock

-The CARD Act also has some rules in place regarding payment due dates.
+The CARD Act also has rules in place regarding payment due dates.
 The day your bill is due usually coincides with the end of your grace period.
-This Act requires companies to make the payment due date the same day each month and makes it illegal for the company to alter its grace period month to month.
+This act requires companies to make the payment due date the same day each month and makes it illegal for the company to alter its grace period month to month.

 Hot Tip: If your payment due date falls on a day when payment isn’t accepted (like a weekend or holiday), then payments made on the next business day are not considered late.
 This effectively extends your grace period.

-Pay Off Balance in Full
+Pay Off Balances in Full

 Here’s a simple example of how a credit card grace period works if you pay your card off in full each month on or before your due date:

-• Your account starts with a $0 balance
+• Your account starts with a $0 balance.

-• You make a purchase for $200 on January 1
+• You make a purchase for $200 on January 1.

-• Your billing cycle closes on January 15
+• Your billing cycle closes on January 15.

-• Your payment is due on February 5
+• Your payment is due on February 5.

 Bottom Line: You must pay the full statement balance each month to keep your grace period active for future transactions.